vinahost/DevOps/Programming-Langguage/Python/Python-4-Concepts.md

 ## File I/O

-In Python, there are a number of built-in functions that can be used to read and write files.
+In **Python**, there are a number of built-in functions that can be used to read and write files.
 The most common function for opening a file is the *open()* function.

-The *open()* function takes two arguments: *the name of the file to open* and **the mode in which the file should be opened**.
+The *open()* function takes two arguments: *the name of the file to open* and *the mode in which the file should be opened*.

 The mode can be one of the following: